Apadmi-Engineering/Mockzilla/docs/docs/quick-start.md

     2. Add `https://github.com/Apadmi-Engineering/SwiftMockzilla.git`

     !!! note
-        Note: This is not for KMM projects (for those, the gradle dependecy should be added to `shared` source set).
+        Note: This is not for KMP projects (for those, the gradle dependecy should be added to `shared` source set).
         This SPM dependency is for purely native iOS apps only.

 === "Flutter"